 The differentiation between modern cremation and the cremation that occurred previously is where and how it took place.
 Prior to the Industrial Revolution, cremations typically took place on an outdoor pyre.
 Firewood, and sometimes even coal, were the available fuel options.
 These are low-efficiency processes, so cremation itself was not a popular option.
 This was especially true in densely populated, urban areas, since this was a long process that occurred outdoors.
 It was not an ideal place for the process.
 But this process became more popular once it was able to be done indoors within the confines of a crematorium.

 At Mt.
 Pleasant Crematory, we strive to provide you with the best cremation services at affordable prices.
 Our premises are located in beautiful Center Moriches, in Eastern Suffolk County.
-If you are interested in our cremation services for your loved one, please contact us today.
+If you are interested in our cremation services for your loved one, please reach out to us today.
 To speak to our offices, the number to call is (631) 878-0482.
 We will gladly answer any questions you may have regarding our Long Island crematorium.
 We have years of experience in the field and provide reliable and respectful cremations in honor of your loved one.
 We hope to warmly accommodate you with any of your needs.